siddhxrth/nj-covid-tracker/README.md

 # New Jersey COVID-19 Tracker
 #### Coronavirus tracker for the state of New Jersey.
-Built with Selenium, implemented in Python.
+Built with Requests, implemented in Python.
 Seeing that cases keep rising, it's important to be aware of the new developments in cases, vaccines, and tests.

 ## Setup
 #### To get this web scraper running locally, the setup is very minimal.
 The only step is to edit the ```.env``` file with your information.